 Origin and History

-On February 1 1758, G.d.C.
+On February 1, 1758, G.d.C.
 Benedikt Daun exchanged his dragoon regiment (Benedikt Daun Dragoons) for the Löwenstein Cuirasiers belonging to Christian Philipp Fürst zu Löwenstein-Wertheim.
-Löwenstein immediately added 12 companies of "Light Dragoons" to his new regiment (Alt-Löwenstein Dragoons).
-The exchange and the addition of these companies had both been authorised by a decree of the Hofkriegsrat (War Council) also dated February 1.
+On the same date, the Hofkriegsrat (War Council) issued a decree authorising the new proprietor of the regiment to raise 12 new companies of light dragoons and to add them to his new regiment (Alt-Löwenstein Dragoons).
 The 12 new companies, organised in 6 squadrons, had their own staff and their own colonel but were still part of the Alt-Löwenstein Dragoons.

 This (part of the) regiment was called "Jung-Löwenstein" to distinguish it from its parent unit, but it always fought alongside "Alt-Löwenstein" (therefore it was the strongest cavalry regiment of the Austrian Army at the Battle of Hochkirch).